sepehrmdn77/mirasys-assignment/README.md

 # Best to have
 The best practice to deploy the compelete cluster is to implement the infrastructure as code (**IaC**) using Terraform templates with modular instances to have a reliable and repeatable cloud-native deployment.

-The [**/infra**](https://github.com/sepehrmdn77/mirasys-assignment/tree/main/infra) directory includes a basic sample of deplying a VM on Azure and make it ready to work as a Kubernetes node.
+The [**/infra**](https://github.com/sepehrmdn77/mirasys-assignment/tree/main/infra) directory includes a basic sample of deplying a simple VM on Azure, simple EC2 instance on AWS, and make them ready to work as a Kubernetes node in which cloud ther are implemented in.

 Also you can build the whole cluster using **AKS**.